shibahex/animation-replacer-roblox/README.md

    cargo run -- --cookie "COOKIEHERE" --file "example.rbxl" --output "output.rbxl"
    ```

-append ``--unformatted-ids`` to the command if the program fails to scape all Ids for scripts OR animations arent defined as rbxassetid={ID} or roblox.com/asset/?id={ID} in the script's source code.
+append ``--unformatted-ids`` to the command if the program fails to scape all Ids for scripts OR animations arent formatted as rbxassetid={ID} or roblox.com/asset/?id={ID} in any script's source code.

 <div align="center">